matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 468) Reducing Launch Time with Custom Image?
 Answer: Installing OS patches and software at launch of VM instances increases boot up time.
 How about creating a custom image with OS patches and software pre-installed?
-Can be created from an instance, a persistent disk, a snapshot, another image, or a file in CLoud Storage.
+Can be created from an instance, a persistent disk, a snapshot, another image, or a file in Cloud Storage.
 Can be shared across projects.
 Deprecate old images (& specify replacement image).
 Hardening an Image - Customize images to your corporate security standards.
 Prefer using Custom Image to Startup Script.

 469) Instance Templates?